8:00 am - 5:00 pm

-The Office of Minority Health works to eliminate differences in health status between racial and ethnic minority and non-minority populations by providing leadership and guidance on best ways to address racial and ethnic health disparity and specific health needs of racial and ethnic minority groups.
+The Office of Minority Health works to eliminate differences in health status between racial and ethnic minority and non-minority populations by providing leadership and guidance on best ways to address racial and ethnic health disparities and specific health needs of racial and ethnic minority groups.

-To provide leadership to reduce health inequities in minority communities of Columbus and its surrounding areas.
+Mission: To provide leadership to reduce health inequities in minority communities of Columbus and its surrounding areas.

-The office ultimately envisions a society where the opportunity for health equity exists for all persons and ideally, eliminates the social and economic barriers to good health.
+Vision: The office ultimately envisions a society where the opportunity for health equity exists for all persons and ideally, eliminates the social and economic barriers to good health.

-Office of Minority Health 4 Core Work Areas
+Office of Minority Health Core Work Areas:

 - Monitor and report the health status of minority population